10 Best Tarpon Bait: Live, Dead & Lure Options (May 2026)

 Pass Crabs - The Bahia Honda Secret

 Pass crabs represent the ultimate best bait for living tarpon in specific locations.
-These blue crabs, typically 2-3 inches across, get swept through channels during strong tides, creating irresistible targets for waiting tarpon.
-The proper way to handle these crabs ensures both angler safety and bait longevity.
+These blue crabs, typically 2-3 inches across, get swept through channels during strong tides—known locally as hill tides—creating irresistible targets for waiting tarpon.
+Learning the proper crabbing techniques can help you catch your own when commercial sources run low.

-The key to crab success lies in presentation.
-Use just enough weight to keep the crab near bottom while allowing tide movement.
+The technique known as "crab chew" involves letting the crab settle to the bottom and drift with the tide.
+Tarpon position themselves down-current of passes and channels, waiting for these morsels to arrive.
 A 5/0 to 7/0 circle hook matched with 60-80 pound fluorocarbon leader provides the perfect setup for these crusty baits.

 Threadfin Herring - The Beach Favorite

 Threadfin herring shine as a top choice when tarpon cruise beaches and nearshore waters.
 These silvery baitfish, typically 3-6 inches long, match the natural forage tarpon encounter while migrating along the coast.
-Their flash and frantic swimming motion trigger instinctive strikes.
+Their flash and frantic swimming motion trigger instinctive strikes from fish keyed on whitebait schools.

 Free-lining threadfins allows maximum action and natural presentation.
 Hook them through the nose or behind the dorsal fin for different swimming patterns.
 During calm conditions, add a small float to keep baits in the strike zone longer.
 Captain Daniel Andrews notes that threadfins become especially effective "by midday" when tarpon have seen plenty of crab presentations.